SDA-SE/sda-spring-boot-commons/docs/starter-web.md

 ## Error Handling

-The `sda-commons-web-starter` provides a shared `ApiError` model, to provide a common response error structure for SDA-restful services.
+The module `sda-commons-starter-web` provides a shared `ApiError` model, to provide a common response error structure for SDA-restful services.

 ### Usage

-Per default, the `sda-commons-web-starter` autoconfigures a global `@ExceptionHandler(ApiException.class)` as `@ControllerAdvice`.
+Per default, the module `sda-commons-starter-web` autoconfigures a global `@ExceptionHandler(ApiException.class)` as `@ControllerAdvice`.
 As a result, the exception handler is per default provided to every `@Controller`.